 You will be a member of one of the research teams for the quarter (Intro, Theory, Methods Development, Methods Implementation, or Data Analysis).
 You are expected to participate and contribute fully to the work of the group.
-Evaluation of your participation will be based on your own self-evaluation and peer evaluations by your team members.
+Evaluation of your participation will be based on your own self-evaluation and peer evaluations by your team members, as well as an overall evaluation by your T.A.
 Teams experiencing difficulties of any type are strongly encouraged to first try to discuss the problem as a group and then to discuss the problem with the instructor if a solution cannot be achieved within the group.